lbragstad/notes/code-review-checklist.md

 * Does the change break backwards compatibility with an internal API?

-> We should make sure that if a common piece of project code has an API change,
+> If a common piece of project code has an API change, subsequent patches to
-> subsequent patches to update code that uses that API should be proposed.
-An
+> update the code that uses that API should be proposed.
+An example might be if
-> example might be if we changed the `keystone.notification` API, thus changing
+> we changed the `keystone.notification` API, thus changing how notifications
-> how notifications are sent.
-This would require several patches to other
+> are sent.
+This would require several patches to other Keystone APIs to
-> Keystone APIs to consume the change.
+> consume the change.

 ### Coding Conventions

-* Does the patch follow general project coding conventions?
+* Does the patch follow the project's coding conventions?

-> Each open source project has it's own conventions.
-These often vary between
+> Each open source project has its own coding conventions.
+These often vary
-> OpenStack project even.
-After enough exposure to a project's source, these
+> between OpenStack projects.
+After enough exposure to a project's source,
-> conventions are recognizable.
+> these conventions are recognizable.

 * Does the patch follow OpenStack coding conventions?